 Also Read: 4 Key Areas to Apply Data and Analytics in Digital transformation (DX)

 When employees understand the driving metrics for which they are accountable and how those metrics affect the Key Performance Indicators or KPIs, a firm is said to have a data driven approach.
 Data needs to be made more accessible to the general public, or “democratized,” in other words.
-Employees must comprehend data and apply it to make appropriate decisions for their responsibilities within the organization.
+Employees must comprehend data and apply it to make informed decisions that align with their responsibilities within the organization.
 Citizen analysts are required, as they can do fundamental analyses without the assistance of a data staff.
 When all workers use the same data to inform their choices, the business also requires a Single Source of Truth.
-To keep data uniform, accurate, usable, and secure, it must have data governance and master data management.
+To maintain uniform, accurate, usable, and secure data, it is essential to implement data governance and master data management.

 A corporation is more data driven culture reliant if these indicators are better.
 These may appear complicated, but they are not.
 These elements will fall into place after you properly begin your data driven approach journey.